zenorocha/liferay-learn/docs/dxp/7.x/en/using-search/developer-guide/writing-a-similar-results-contributor.md

 > **Subscribers**

-> Available: This functionality relies on a Service Provider Interface (SPI) that's bundled with Liferay DXP 7.3+.
+> **Availability:** This functionality relies on a Service Provider Interface (SPI) that's bundled with Liferay DXP 7.3+.
 It's available in Liferay DXP 7.2, from Fix Pack 5+, via installation of the Similar Results widget from [Liferay Marketplace](https://web.liferay.com/marketplace/-/mp/application/MP_ID_FOR_SIMILAR_RESULTS_APP).

 You can display your application's custom content in the [Similar Results widget](https://help.liferay.com/hc/en-us/sections/360004673411-Search) by implementing a `SimilarResultsContributor`.
 Note that for the contributor to work, the Similar Results widget must be able to detect your content as the main asset on a page.
 That means it must be displayable via a URL in a "Display Widget", like the supported Liferay DXP assets (e.g., blogs entries and wiki pages).
 Keep in mind that the Similar Results widget can already be used with any content displayed in Lifery DXP's Asset Publisher, without the need for a custom contributor.
 <!-- I'd like to see the image highlight what someone should be noticing in this image because it is not immediately obvious. -->